Neural Machine Translation in Linear Time: Abstract

 \section{Abstract}

-We present a neural architecture for sequence processing.
-The ByteNet is a stack of two dilated convolutional neural networks, one to encode the source sequence and one to decode the target sequence, where the target network unfolds dynamically to generate variable length outputs.
-The ByteNet has two core properties: it runs in time that is linear in the length of the sequences and it preserves the sequences' temporal resolution.
-The ByteNet decoder attains state-of-the-art performance on character-level language modelling and outperforms the previous best results obtained with recurrent neural networks.
-The ByteNet also achieves a performance on raw character-level machine translation that approaches that of the best neural translation models that run in quadratic time.
-The implicit structure learnt by the ByteNet mirrors the expected alignments between the sequences.
+We present a novel neural network for processing sequences.
+The ByteNet is a one-dimensional convolutional neural network that is composed of two parts, one to encode the source sequence and the other to decode the target sequence.
+The two network parts are connected by stacking the decoder on top of the encoder and preserving the temporal resolution of the sequences.
+To address the differing lengths of the source and the target, we introduce an efficient mechanism by which the decoder is dynamically unfolded over the representation of the encoder.
+The ByteNet uses dilation in the convolutional layers to increase its receptive field.
+The resulting network has two core properties: it runs in time that is linear in the length of the sequences and it sidesteps the need for excessive memorization.
+The ByteNet decoder attains state-of-the-art performance on character-level language modelling and outperforms the previous best results obtained with recurrent networks.
+The ByteNet also achieves state-of-the-art performance on character-to-character machine translation on the English-to-German WMT translation task, surpassing comparable neural translation models that are based on recurrent networks with attentional pooling and run in quadratic time.
+We find that the latent alignment structure contained in the representations reflects the expected alignment between the tokens.